Arcky97/Pokemon-Kyrac/README.md

 - Improved the exit and entrance of the Yacht.

 - Fixed the Quest 7 script once you complete the Yacht quest.

+- Fixed entrances of the Open Mart in Hester City, transfering the player to NPC house.

+- Improved the script used for the monitor in the Trainer School's Computer class room.

 ## Credits: